대수다양체

 Tangent Cones

-To this end, for any polynomial \(f\in \mathbb{K}[\x_1,\ldots, \x_n]\) we define the initial term \(\initial(f)\) of \(f\) to be the homogeneous component of \(f\) of least degree.
-Then for any ideal \(\mathfrak{a}\), the initial ideal \(\initial(\mathfrak{a})\) is defined to be the homogeneous ideal generated by the \(\initial(f)\).
+To this end, for any polynomial \(f\in \mathbb{K}[\x_1,\ldots, \x_n]\), we define the initial term \(\initial(f)\) of \(f\) to be the homogeneous component of \(f\) of smallest degree.
+Then for any ideal \(\mathfrak{a}\), we define the initial ideal \(\initial(\mathfrak{a})\) of \(\mathfrak{a}\) to be the homogeneous ideal generated by the \(\initial(f)\).

 Definition 13 For any affine variety \(X\subseteq \mathbb{A}^n\), the algebraic variety defined by \(\initial(I(X))\) is called the tangent cone of \(X\) at the origin.

-Example 14 For the nodal curve \(X = Z(\y^2 - \x^2(\x+1))\) of Example 7, the lowest-degree term of \(f\) is \(\y^2 - \x^2 = (\y-\x)(\y+\x)\), so
+Example 14 For the nodal curve \(X = Z(\y^2 - \x^2(\x+1))\) of Example 7 (Singular points), the lowest-degree term of \(f\) is \(\y^2 - \x^2 = (\y-\x)(\y+\x)\), so

-\[TC_0 X = Z(\y-\x) \cup Z(\y+\x)\]This exactly shows that the node splits in the directions of the two lines \(\y = \x\) and \(\y = -\x\).
+\[TC_0 X = Z(\y-\x) \cup Z(\y+\x)\]This exactly shows that the node branches in the directions of the two lines \(\y = \x\) and \(\y = -\x\).

-Example 15 For the curve \(X = Z(\y^2 - \x^3)\) of Example 7, the lowest-degree term of \(f\) is \(\y^2\), so
+Example 15 For the curve \(X = Z(\y^2 - \x^3)\) of Example 7 (Singular points), the lowest-degree term of \(f\) is \(\y^2\), so

-\[TC_0 X = Z(\y^2)\]This is the line \(\y = 0\) counted twice, showing that the cusp ends sharply along the \(\x\)-axis.
-By comparison, the tangent space \(T_0 X = \mathbb{K}^2\) contains every direction and is too large.
+\[TC_0 X = Z(\y^2)\]This is the line \(\y = 0\) counted twice, showing that the cusp ends sharply in the \(\x\)-axis direction.
+By contrast, the tangent space \(T_0 X = \mathbb{K}^2\) is too large, as it includes all directions.

 References